-Butcher needs space for a larger Counter
+Butcher needs a larger Shop Counter

 The plan was to create a large open plan area to allow more space for new shop counter.
 The twist is that the whole task had to be completed within a weekend, so started Friday night and finished Sunday night, ready for the new counter to be fitted in place on the Monday morning.